My circuit breaker won't turn on

 Electrical

-The answer to 'my circuit breaker won't turn on' is that there are several common causes, including a tripped breaker, a short circuit, or a problem with the electrical panel.
-Symptoms may include no power to certain outlets or appliances, flickering lights, or the circuit breaker repeatedly tripping.
+The answer to 'my circuit breaker won't turn on' is that there could be several common causes, including a tripped breaker, an overloaded circuit, a short circuit, or a faulty breaker.
+The symptoms may include lights or appliances not working, and the breaker refusing to stay in the 'on' position.

 Step-by-Step Guide